AfroCubaWeb

 AfroCubans: Race & Identity in Cuba

 There is an increasing focus on race & identity in Cuba, from both within and outside the island.
-Here we present some resources and references on issues relating to AfroCubans as these are complex and often poorly understood.
-We will be adding to this and welcome suggestions.
+Here we present some resources and references on identity issues relating to AfroCubans as these are complex and often poorly understood.

-The very term Spanish Cuban tends to hide the fact that Spaniards themselves have a strong African heritage, the result of being next to North Africa and receiving African culture over the millenia, including the 8 centuries the Moors occupied southern Spain, from 710 AD to 1492 AD.
-This gives rise to a famous quote from Simon Bolivar, himself a mulatto who was often held in contempt by "pure blooded" Spaniards: "We are no longer European just as Spain is no longer European, because of its African blood, character and institutions."
+The very term Spanish Cuban tends to hide the fact that Spaniards themselves have a strong African heritage, the result of being next to North Africa and receiving African culture over the millenia, including the 8 centuries the Moors and the Almoravids occupied southern Spain, from 710 AD to 1492 AD.
+This gives rise to a famous quote from Simon Bolivar, himself of mixed race and who was often held in contempt by "pure blooded" Spaniards: "We are no longer European just as Spain is no longer European, because of its African blood, character and institutions."

 AfroCubans have become increasingly vocal about racial issues.
 Some suggest this goes against the Revolution.
 However, it would be more accurate to see this trend in the context of how AfroLatins across South and Central America are becoming more vocal and getting better at defending their rights.